aureus123/catalogs/jeha3/paper.md

 ### 3.2 Alternative Method: Reverse-Engineering of Printed Precession Constants

-Certain old catalogs (notably the *Argentine General Catalog*, abbreviated by GC) include, for each star, a pre-computed annual precession constant for right ascension and declination.
-These constants were computed from the star's own position using the formulae (Struve constants):
+Certain old catalogs (notably the *Argentine General Catalog*) include, for each star, a pre-computed annual precession constant for right ascension and declination.
+These constants were computed from the star's own position using the Bessel formulae with Struve/Peters coefficients [17].
+For instance, for epoch 1875.0 used by GC catalog we have:

-*p_α = 3.072245 + 1.33695 · sin(α) · tan(δ)*
+$p_{\alpha} = 3.072245 + 1.33695 · sin(\alpha) · tan(\delta) ~~~[s]$

-*p_δ = 20.05425 · cos(α)*
+$p_{\delta} = 20.05425 · cos(\alpha) ~~~['']$

-where α and δ are the right ascension and declination of the star.
+where $\alpha$ and $\delta$ are the right ascension and declination of the star.
 A typo error in the position will therefore cause the reported precession constant to disagree with the value recomputed from the (incorrect) position.
 Conversely, a typo error in the *precession column itself* — leaving the position unchanged — can be detected directly by comparing the reported constant against the value recomputed from the reported position.

 This technique was implemented in GC, *Yarnall-Frisby USNO 3rd ed.* and *Gilliss* catalogs, yielding some candidates in which the discrepancy was unambiguously in the precession column of the printed catalog rather than in the position.
-For instance, GC 1795 reports an annual precession in right ascension of 0.409 s/yr, whereas the value recomputed from its position is 1.409 s/yr — a clear digit dropout.
-However, detections with this technique were rather limited.
+For instance, in the printed catalog, GC 1795 reports an annual precession in right ascension of 0.409 s/yr, whereas the value recomputed from its position is $p_{\alpha}$ = 1.409 s/yr — a clear digit dropout.
+Since the annual precession in declination is fine, it means there is no error in right ascension (because $p_{\delta}$ only depends on $\alpha$) leading to two hypotheses: the aforementioned error is in $p_{\alpha}$, or in $\delta$.
+Finally, we can discard an error in declination since the distance between GC 1795 and the nearest PPM is less than an arc second (PPM 352586).

+Detections with this technique were rather limited.

 ### 3.3 Isolated-Star Detection

 For catalogs without pre-existing cross-identifications, a complementary approach flags stars in the old catalog for which no counterpart is found within a generous angular radius in any of several reference catalogs (PPM, CD, CPD, or the Guide Star Catalog).
 A star that is truly isolated in the old catalog — with no plausible counterpart nearby — is a candidate for a position typo so large that the star appears displaced far from its true location.
-This method was applied to GC and yielded additional candidates, including entries corresponding to extended nebular objects (e.g., GC 322, which appears to be a star cluster rather than a single star).
+This method was applied to GC and yielded additional candidates, although several entries correspond to nebular objects and thus are false positives (e.g., GC 18278 is the star cluster omega Centauri).

 ---